 Where a landscape buffer is required to screen a structure, acoustic fence or the like, the buffer is to have a width that is able to accommodate vegetation that can grow to a sufficient height to screen or soften the height of the development that requires screening.
-Table 7 provides guidance on the landscape buffer widths in relation to adjacent land use. the minimum width of buffer to achieve a desired screening height, which is approximately shown on Figure 7.
+Table 7 provides the minimum width of buffer to achieve a desired screening height, which is approximately shown on Figure 7.

 Screening Height (m) Buffer Width (m)

-≥< 8.0 8.0 to 10.0
+8.0 8.0 to 10.0

 8.0 5.0

 5.0 3.0

 2.5 (Maximum) 2.0

 1.2 (Maximum) 1.0

-Table 67: Screening Height in Relation to Landscape Buffer Width
+Table 7: Screening Height in Relation to Landscape Buffer Width